BSN Frequently Asked Questions

 When can I apply to the BSN program?

-The BSN program at ECU admits students twice a year.
+The traditional BSN program at ECU admits students twice a year.
 The BSN application deadline is February 1st for fall admission and September 1st for spring admission.
-Please visit the Admission Application Fees webpage for in depth information about the BSN admission process and eligibility criteria.
+Please visit the Admission Application Fees webpage for in depth information about the BSN admission process and application eligibility criteria.

-Students can have their application to the BSN program considered a maximum of three times.
+Students can have their application to the traditional BSN program considered a maximum of three times.
 If not admitted, they must pursue nursing on an alternative path or change majors at ECU.

 How are applications evaluated?

-Admission to the BSN program is competitive and based on 1) Total points earned in the College of Nursing ranking formula (PDF) and 2) overall cumulative GPA including all college grades from all colleges attended.
+Admission to the traditional BSN program is highly competitive and based on 1) Total points earned in the College of Nursing ranking formula (PDF) and 2) overall cumulative GPA including all college grades from all colleges attended.

 When should I expect my admission decision?

-Admission decision letters for all BSN applicants are sent to their ECU student email about a month and a half following the application deadline dates each semester.
+Admission decision letters for all traditional BSN applicants are sent to their ECU student email about a month and a half following the application deadline dates each semester.

 Is there a waitlist?